dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-mongodb-with-tests-part-1.md

 }
 ```

 Here we are able to reuse a service function `getLink` which we created earlier since we need to get the link first before we can update and save it in the database.
+Unfortunately, as I'm writing this post, searching for a document in TypeORM + MongoDB is not as friendly as I thought it would be.
+I can't directly use the key `id` to search for it, it must be `_id` and the value must be an `ObjectId` instead of a `string`.
+Since `_id` does not exist in the entity type `Link`, I did a [type assertion](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-assertions) `as Partial<Link>` to resolve the TypeScript error.

-Then update the controller `src/links/links.controller.ts` to use the function from the service:
+Let's then update the controller `src/links/links.controller.ts` to use the function from the service:

 ```ts
 import {